Tarrant County Green Bay Facility

 Visitation Information

-All facilities have the same visitation schedule.
-The signing up of visitors shall begin 30 minutes prior to the start of visiting hours.
+GENERAL VISITATION HOURS - All facilities have the same visitation schedule.
+The signing up of visitors shall begin 30 minutes before the start of visiting hours.

 Inmates whose last name begins with the letter: